2nd (City of London) Battalion, London Regiment (Royal Fusiliers): 2/2nd Londons

 The 2nd Line battalion was formed at Tufton Street on 21 September 1914 and was quickly recruited to full strength.
 The 2/2nd Londons soon gained the nickname of the 'Two and Twopennies'.
 (Note: Two shillings and two pennies in pre-decimal sterling currency being written as '2/2d'.)
 The 2nd Londons' hon colonel, Col Philip Carlebach, returned to the active list to command the battalion.
 Training began at Vincent Square, but the space was inadequate and the battalion soon moved to Epsom Downs Racecourse, with the men billeted in the stables and jockeys' quarters at Tattenham Corner and in buildings and railway coaches at Tattenham Corner railway station.

 The battalion remained at Epsom until 15 December, when it left to join the 2/1st London Brigade, which was concentrating in Kent.
 The more recent recruits, who had already been formed into the 3/2nd Battalion, remained at Tattenham Corner.
 2/2nd Londons were billeted in Tonbridge, but received the warning order for embarkation two days after arriving and on 23 December it entrained for Southampton and boarded HM Transport Neuralia.
 The battalion disembarked at Malta on 31 December 1914, allowing the 1/2nd Battalion to embark for France on 2 January 1915 (see above).
 The 2nd line battalion took over the rifles, Vickers-Maxim machine guns and heavy baggage left by the 1st Line; it reformed into four companies and a machine gun section.
 Apart from one company detached on coast defence duty, the battalion could concentrate on training during its time on Malta.
 Colonel Carlebach returned to the UK in August to command the 100th Provisional Battalion (see below), and Maj A.G.
 Houlder was promoted to succeed him.

 Gallipoli

+Tommies from the 2/2nd Battalion, Royal Fusiliers (City of London Regiment), who had landed at Cape Helles on 13 October and went into the line with the Royal Naval Division, pose for a photograph in the trenches on 25 December.

 On 26 August the 2/2nd Londons boarded HM Transport Ivernia bound for Egypt disembarking at Alexandria on 30 August and proceeding by train to Cairo.
 The 2/1st London Bde was broken up in October and the battalions sent individually to reinforce formations fighting at Gallipoli.
 2/2nd Londons embarked aboard HMT Simla on 5 October and then remained in Mudros harbour during a storm.
 It was transshipped to HMT Sarnia on 13 October and landed at Cape Helles that night.
 Next day it was attached to the 2nd Bde of the Royal Naval Division, alongside two battalions of Royal Marine Light Infantry (RMLI) and two more of sailors.